Yale-LILY/LectureBank-Corpus/README.md

 ## Meta Data

 ### Versions
-`LectureBank1and2.tsv`: LectureBank 1.0 and 2.0, 1717 files.

-`LectureBank3.tsv`: LectureBank 3.0, 5009 files.

-Each line identifies a lecture file.
-Format:

-`(ID, Title, URL, Year, Author, Domain, Venue)`
+`lb*.tsv`: data with different versions.

+`ID, Instructor, Title, Topic, URL, Venue, Year`

 - `ID`: Id of each line.
+- `Instructor`: The author name(s).
 - `Title`: File tile.
+- `Topic`: The Topic Number, check `taxonomy.csv` for topic name.
 - `URL`: Online URL.
 - `Year`: Year of the course.
-- `Author`: The author name(s).
-- `Domain`: The domain (nlp, ir, dl, ml, ai).
 - `Venue`: Name of the university, or `GitHub`.

+We went through a URL check on April, 2022, here are the valid resource numbers:
+- 1020 lb1.tsv
+- 308 lb2.tsv
+- 3564 lb3.tsv
+- 3136 lb4.tsv

 ## Taxonomy